SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Understanding Conflicting Access to Memory
 ------------------------------------------

-..
-XXX Convert listings in this section to test code.

-A conflicting access to memory can occur when different parts of your code are trying to access the same area of memory at the same time.
-Accessing memory happens in your code when you read from or write to an area of memory.
+Access to memory happens in your code when you do things like set the value of a variable or pass an argument to a function.
 For example,
 the following code contains both a read access and a write access:

 ::

-    // a write to one
-    var one = 1
+    // a write to the memory where "one" is stored var one = 1

-    // a read from one
-    print("We're number \(one)!")
+    // a read from the memory where "one" is stored print("We're number \(one)!")

 ..
 Might be worth a different example, or else I'm going to keep getting "We are Number One" stuck in my head.

 ..
-XXX REFLOW BELOW
+XXX Is the listing above adding any real value?

+A conflicting access to memory can occur when different parts of your code are trying to access the same area of memory at the same time.
 If you've written concurrent or multithreaded programs, conflicting access to memory might be a familiar problem.
 However,
-the conflicting accesses we're discussing in this chapter *don't* involve concurrent or multithreaded code.
+the conflicting access discussed in this chapter *doesn't* involve concurrent or multithreaded code.
-In Swift, there are some ways to modify a value that can span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
+In Swift, there are ways to modify a value that span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
-The specific kinds of modification are discussed in the sections below.

-You can think of safely reading from and writing to memory like writing words onto a piece of paper.
+You can think of reading from and writing to memory like writing notes on a piece of paper.
-If you make only self-contained changes, the resulting output is easy to reason about and predict.
+If all your changes involve only one letter, each change is completed in a single step, which means one change can't ever happen in the middle of another.
 But if a change requires more than one step, it's possible for other reading and writing to happen before you finish all of the first change's steps.